llvm/llvm-project/llvm/docs/LangRef.rst

 The loop identifier metadata can be used to specify additional per-loop metadata.
 Any operands after the first operand can be treated as user-defined metadata.
-For example the ``llvm.loop.unroll.count`` suggests an unroll factor to the loop unroller:
+For example the ``llvm.loop.interleave.count`` suggests an interleave factor to the loop interleaver:

 .. code-block:: llvm

       br i1 %exitcond, label %._crit_edge, label %.lr.ph, !llvm.loop !0
     ...
     !0 = metadata !{ metadata !0, metadata !1 }
-    !1 = metadata !{ metadata !"llvm.loop.unroll.count", i32 4 }
+    !1 = metadata !{ metadata !"llvm.loop.interleave.count", i32 4 }

 '``llvm.loop.vectorize``' and '``llvm.loop.interleave``'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^